TheWizoid/Basic-discord-bot/README.md

 # Basic-discord-bot
 A bot that currently has the following explicit commands:

-!addcom You can add your own commands to the miscellaneous ones I've made (if mod)
+!addcom You can add your own commands to the miscellaneous ones I've made (if mod) you can use #touser to direct it at the user who used the command or #user, for anything the user types in.
+There is also #random[n] where n is an integer, for doing stuff like dicerolling. e.g !addcom !dice #random6

 !delcom Delete any commands you don't like (if mod)